Istanbul High School: Overview

 The education period is five years (one year German preparatory, and four year high school).
-The German Abitur has been offered at İEL since 2002.
-The Abitur diploma permits successful students the admission to any German university in almost any faculty.
-All science and mathematics courses in the last two years are at Abitur level. İEL has a very strong academic record, with a high proportion of its students proceeding to prominent universities in Turkey, Germany, Austria and the United States.
+The German Abitur has been offered at Istanbul High School since 2002.
+The Abitur diploma permits successful students the admission to any German university in almost any department.
+All science and mathematics courses in the last two years are at Abitur level.
+Istanbul High School has a very strong academic record, with a high proportion of its students proceeding to prominent universities in Turkey, Germany, Austria and the United States.

 Curriculum

 The school combines both German and Turkish curricula.
 Mathematics, geometry, chemistry, physics, biology, computer science and German classes are instructed in German, while history, geography, civic education, military sciences, religion, philosophy, literature, physical education, art and music are taught in Turkish.
 Textbooks, curricula and standards are under the permanent supervision of the German government.
-German and English are the compulsory foreign languages taught at İEL.
+German and English are the compulsory foreign languages taught at Istanbul High School.

-Since 1999 İstanbul Erkek Lisesi has been a 5-year school.
+Since 1999 Istanbul High School has been a 5-year school.
 All students are required to spend their first year learning to master the German language, taking twenty-three hours of instruction in their first year and eighteen hours in their second year.
 Science, mathematics and English courses also start in the preparatory class.
 Biology is the first science class followed by physics and chemistry in the ninth and tenth grades (second and third years, respectively).

 In the eleventh grade the students choose between two majors: Mathematics and Sciences (FEN), or Turkish and Mathematics (TM).
 Students who aim to pursue careers in engineering, sciences or medicine, major in FEN, concentrating on science and mathematics courses.
 TM major is dominated by courses in social sciences and mathematics and is for students who want to study humanities, business, economics or social sciences.

 The academic standards are demanding, and the grading system is strict.
 As the school follows both German and Turkish curricula, two evaluation scales are used.
 The grade equivalents in the Turkish evaluation are:

 A GPA of 2.0 is a passing grade, 3.5 is honors, 4.5 is high honors.

 In the German Department student grades are evaluated on a 15 scale: